Residential Painting

 A crack can simply ruin a paint job.
 Sometimes those squiggly cracks are more worrisome than an intruder in your paint job.
-Learn how to determine if they mean more trouble, or how to fixe them.
+If you’re in the North Carolina area, CertaPro Painters of Charlotte and Matthews is here to help.
+Learn how to determine if these cracks mean more trouble or how to fix them with expert guidance.

 Where do wall cracks come from?

 More often than not, wall cracks are the result of an older home settling.
-It’s a nuisance, but not necessarily an omen of high cost repairs.
-Sometimes a newer home will exhibit cracks because it was built with ‘green lumber’ which contains a high level of moisture.
+It’s a nuisance but not necessarily an omen of high-cost repairs.
+Sometimes a newer home will exhibit cracks because it was built with ‘green lumber,’ which contains a high level of moisture.
 As it dries out, the cracks appear.
-If your home is newer and showing cracks, it’s a good idea to give it up to a year to settle before beginning repairs.
+If your home in Charlotte, Matthews, or the surrounding North Carolina area is newer and showing cracks, it’s a good idea to give it up to a year to settle before beginning repairs.

 Why is my wall cracking?

-Houses settle and move over time.
-The movement can cause cracks to appear in your walls.
+Houses settle and move over time, which can cause cracks to appear in your walls.
 If you are noticing hairline cracks in walls and doorways, it’s most likely your home settling and nothing to worry about.
 There is a simple fix outlined below.

-Homes that are left vacant for long periods of time often develop cracks from not being climate controlled.
-The changes in temperature and humidity can cause the wood and drywall to expand and contract often leaving cracks behind.
-Because these cracks are turning up from climate, not foundation, they are nothing to be concerned about.
+Homes left vacant for long periods often develop cracks from not being climate controlled.
+The changes in temperature and humidity can cause the wood and drywall to expand and contract, often leaving cracks behind.
+Because these cracks stem from climate rather than foundation issues, they are nothing to be concerned about.

 If your crack is very thin and straight, it’s likely the result of bad taping.
 The seams between drywall sheets are typically taped with paper tape to create a flawless finish.
 If the tape wasn’t applied appropriately, it can pull from the wall and create a crack.
 Again, this is nothing to worry about.

 Leaking windows or doors can cause damage to the drywall around the moisture and eventually cause cracking.
-Most likely, before the crack turns up, you’ll see bubbling, discoloration or water running along the path from the leaky area.
-Once the leak is fixed and the drywall repaired, you won’t see another issue with this spot, unless the leak returns.
+Most likely, before the crack appears, you’ll see bubbling, discoloration, or water running along the path from the leaky area.
+Once the leak is fixed and the drywall repaired, you won’t see another issue with this spot unless the leak returns.

-Cracks that are large, jagged, diagonal or erratic indicate a much larger problem.
-These are signs that the foundation of your home as sunken or shifted or other structural problems like wood rot or termite damage are going on.
-These are cracks to worry about and signs that the home is in danger.
+Cracks that are large, jagged, diagonal, or erratic indicate a much larger problem.
+These are signs that the foundation of your home has sunken or shifted or other structural problems like wood rot or termite damage are occurring.
+These are cracks to worry about and signs that the home may be in danger.
 You’ll need a reputable builder or engineer to inspect your home and give you a full report of what is going on.

 How do I fix cracks?

-Use a quality fiberglass mesh tape to cover your drywall crack.
+If you’re tackling the job yourself, use a quality fiberglass mesh tape to cover your drywall crack.
 This ensures the crack won’t come back.
 Many homeowners decide to just apply joint compound or spackle over a crack.
-Because the cracks is not truly repaired, it will be back.
+Because the crack is not truly repaired, it will be back.

 Use Patch Plus Primer in a thin coat over the drywall tape.
 This patching agent is recommended by pros because it has primer included in the compound, cutting out the priming step.